 Intro: What is a Crypto Payment Solution?

-This crypto payment solution implementation guide is targeted at
+This crypto payment solution implementation guide is targeted at two types of businesses:

 Benefits of Crypto Payment Solution Support